Travel guide

 eSIM for Athens: Airport, Coverage, and GB for Your Getaway

-An eSIM for Athens gives you internet access as soon as you land at Eleftherios Venizelos Airport, without needing to visit a carrier's counter or deal with roaming.
-Since Athens is a gateway to the islands and excursions around Attica, an eSIM that covers all of Greece, not just the capital, is advisable.
-In this guide, I'll explain how to have data from the airport, what the coverage is like on the Acropolis and the metro, how many gigabytes to get for a city break, and how to activate it in one minute.
+An eSIM for Athens gives you internet as soon as you land at Eleftherios Venizelos Airport, without going to an operator's counter or dealing with roaming.
+Since Athens is a gateway to the islands and excursions around Attica, an eSIM covering all of Greece, not just the capital, is best.
+In this guide, I'll explain how to get data from the airport, what the coverage is like on the Acropolis and the subway, how many gigabytes to get for a city break, and how to activate it in a minute.

 Internet from Athens Airport

-With a Greece eSIM already installed, you'll have data as soon as your plane lands at Athens airport: the eSIM automatically connects to the local network, allowing you to hail a taxi, open Google Maps, or send an arrival message even before collecting your luggage.
-There's no need to search for a carrier's counter or wait in lines for a physical SIM.
+With a Greece eSIM already installed, you'll have data as soon as your plane lands at Athens airport: the eSIM automatically connects to the local network, allowing you to order a taxi, open Google Maps, or let people know you've arrived before collecting your luggage.
+There's no need to find an operator's counter or wait in line for a physical SIM.

-The key is to have everything ready before leaving your home country.
+The key is to have everything set up before leaving your home country.
 You install the QR code using your home Wi-Fi, the eSIM remains "on standby," and you only need to activate it upon arrival.
 This way, you avoid relying on airport Wi-Fi (which can be slow and requires registration) for your first steps.
-From Eleftherios Venizelos, metro line 3 takes you to the city center in about 40 minutes, and with active data, you can follow your journey without getting lost.
+From Eleftherios Venizelos, Metro Line 3 takes you to the city center in about 40 minutes, and with active data, you can follow your journey without getting lost.

 eSIM for Athens: airport, coverage, and GB for your getaway